reed-college/cs-virtualmachine/README.md

 ## Troubleshooting

-#### GUI does not load after installation
+### GUI does not load after installation
 You may not be on the latest version of VirtualBox's Guest Additions.
 First, do a "git pull" to make sure you are on the latest version of this repository.
 Then run the following command:

     vagrant vbguest --do install

 #### Sluggish performance inside the virtual machine
 The virtual machine is initially configured with quite low CPU and memory allocation.
 If you have more powerful hardware, you can get better performance from the virtual machine by increasing its CPU and memory.

-**If you start and stop the virtual machine in the Virtualbox UI**
+#####If you start and stop the virtual machine in the Virtualbox UI#####

 The settings are available under the Motherboard and Processor tabs here:
 ![Virtualbox UI](https://www.evernote.com/shard/s258/sh/052a89bf-0343-424c-9b95-7fa03cc7c3de/db4f4ffcb3159fca/res/a39cec16-6e56-4336-a722-ccff5ee724f0/skitch.png?resizeSmall&width=832)

-**If you start and stop the machine using vagrant commands from the command line**
+######If you start and stop the machine using vagrant commands from the command line#####

 The settings can be modified in the Vagrantfile by changing vb.cpus and vb.memory.
 Starting the vm using vagrant up will overwrite any settings you have made in the Virtualbox UI.

-Note: I recommend initially setting these values conservatilvely.
+**Note**: I recommend initially setting these values conservatilvely.
 Setting the vm memory to half of available memory and cpu count to 1 is a good start.
 The values can be increased until a performant virtual machine is configured without degrading performance on the host machine.